-Back in October, I ventured out of the sign making box and tried the idea of making paper rolls signs with heat transfer vinyl.
+Back in October, I ventured out of the sign-making box and tried the idea of making paper rolls signs with heat transfer vinyl.
 As much as I would love to have mad hand lettering skills, I have come to accept the fact that this is a talent I do not have.
 I can however, design on the computer and cut my design with my Cricut Maker out of Cricut Iron-On Lite and press the vinyl onto the sign with my Cricut Easy Press.
 It’s PERFECT!!
 I decided I wanted to make a meaningful sign for my Jewish friends as they begin their Hanukkah celebrations this week and the paper roll sign is perfect for that.
+Now, if you don’t have a Cricut, then I’d suggest checking out the Cricut vs Silhouette post to see if we can change that.

 + This post brought to you by Cricut +